 ISO Class 9 through ISO Class 6 rooms are determined based on air changes per hour.
 ISO Class 5 through ISO Class 1 rooms are based on the flow of air through the room in meters per second.
 How are you getting the air into the space and how are you pushing it out?
 It’s easy to clean the air.
 The more difficult question is: Are you moving the air out of the area properly?
 Where does the air enter the clean space and how conveniently is it moved out, carrying with it the contaminants from the manufacturing process?
 Placement of work tables, chairs, and equipment becomes more crucial.
 An item incorrectly placed creates “dead space” where particles are trapped.

-These environments are prevalent in micro-electronics and will play a big part in nanotechnology as we get more involved in that industry.
-At these levels it is very important that you consult with a knowledgeable expert.
+These environments are prevalent in microelectronics and will play a big part in nanotechnology as we get more involved in that industry.
+At these levels, it is very important that you consult with a knowledgeable expert.

 5. Every Cleanroom has Three Different States or Conditions

-Cleanrooms are measured for particulate count at three different levels: As Built, At Rest, and Operational.
+Cleanrooms are measured for a particulate count at three different levels: As Built, At Rest, and Operational.
 As Built refers to the cleanroom as it is when it is built, empty of any equipment, materials, or workers.
 Cleanrooms are typically certified by the manufacturer as to their level of cleanliness at the As Built level.
 At Rest refers to the cleanroom once equipment, machinery, furniture, and product have been moved in, before the workers.
-All these elements bring with them sources of contamination, so you can expect a change in particulate count.
+All these elements bring with them sources of contamination so you can expect a change in particulate count.
 Finally, there is the Operational level.
 This refers to the cleanroom when all the equipment and materials are moved in and there are workers in there performing tasks.
 Again, you are likely to see a change in particulate count.
 Machinery that performs an excellent function outside of a cleanroom can be a source of pollution inside a cleanroom.
 Metal shavings, gases, and oil mist from pneumatic machinery and vapors from outgassing plastics are all sources of contamination.
 Any process that involves friction or movement is going to cause particulation.
 In order to prevent a drastic increase in contamination at the operational level it is important to adhere to proper protocol and procedures – things like gowning, house cleaning, and workflow.
 If your process must involve machinery, then it may be necessary to further isolate that machine within the cleanroom in order to prevent it from contaminating the rest of the operation.
-A common solution is to build a cleanroom within the cleanroom using either partitions, or more commonly curtains, to isolate the machine.
+A common solution is to build a cleanroom within the cleanroom using either partitions or curtains, to isolate the machine.
 It may also be necessary to vent the area separately from the rest of the room.